Cassiopeia93/Ubisoft/README.md

 2. code in java with Kryo serializer
 3. use dataframe (catalyst optimizer, low garbage collection)

-extra points: Rdd uses reducebykey instead of groupbykey. use parquet with snappy compression repartition vs coalesce
+extra points: Rdd uses reducebykey instead of groupbykey; use parquet with snappy compression ;
+repartition vs coalesce